 Tricky word books

-Over the next couple of weeks we will be seeing how the children are getting on with learning to read and write tricky words.
-We will give them new yellow books with updated guidance which explains how to use the books in year 1.
+Your children have now been given their yellow tricky word books.
+There is guidance on the front page which explains how to use the books in year 1.
+These books are for the children to practice their spelling and reading of their tricky words at home so please encourage them to do this as much as possible.
+Once they have learnt the set that they are on, they will be given a new set to learn.
 We do not test the children but during the year they are expected to learn to spell all 11 sets of spellings and use these in their writing.
 We find that being really familiar with them also helps a lot with their reading fluency.
 We use lots of games and incentives to try and keep it fun!

 LITERACY & NUMERACY

-We have now started practicing writing sentences linked in with our Party Planner topic.
+We have been continuing to perfect our sentence writing.
+Which is usually linked in with our topic.
 The main success criteria for their sentences are full stops, capital letters, finger spaces and sounding out words as best they can.

 We have been practicing counting objects carefully.
 We are also focussing on recognising numbers and practicing writing them carefully (the right way round!).
 It is really important that the children know their numbers up to 20 before they can progress further with other maths tasks.